Available Adult Bengal Cats

 are very special cats who are retired from our breeding program.

-My breeding cats are my very much loved and very spoiled pets as well.
+My breeding cats are my very much loved, cherished, and are my very spoiled pets as well.
 They are

 used to lots of daily attention, affection, good quality food, fresh water, and